rust-lang/rfcs/text/3127-trim-paths.md

 2. Path to the working directory will be stripped.
 E.g. `/home/username/crate/src/lib.rs` -> `src/lib.rs`.
 3. Path to packages outside of the working directory will be replaced with `[package name]-[version]`.
 E.g. `/home/username/deps/foo/src/lib.rs` -> `foo-0.1.0/src/lib.rs`

+Paths requiring sanitisation can be retrieved by build scripts at their execution time from the environment variable `CARGO_TRIM_PATHS`, in comma-separated format.
+If a build script does anything that may result in these, or any other absolute paths, to be included in compilation outputs, such as by invoking a C compiler, then the build script should make sure they are trimmed.
+Cargo's mapping scheme (what Cargo will map these paths to) is not provided in `CARGO_TRIM_PATHS`, and build scripts are free to decide as long as they are reproducible and privacy preserving.

 When a path to the source files of the standard and core library is *not* in scope for sanitisation, the emitted path will depend on if `rust-src` component is present.
-If it is, then the real path pointing to the copy of the source files on your file system will be emitted; if it isn't, then they will show up as `/rustc/[rustc commit hash]/library/...` (just like when it is selected for sanitisation).
+If it is, then some paths will point to the copy of the source files on your file system; if it isn't, then they will show up as `/rustc/[rustc commit hash]/library/...` (just like when it is selected for sanitisation).
 Paths to all other source files will not be affected.

 This will not affect any hard-coded paths in the source code, such as in strings.